New Mexico Affords No Due Process Based on a PCG Audit!

 Oh, BTW, Thomas Aldrich, the manager at PCG, testified in front of the NM behavioral health committee that he is in charge of two major projects: (1) the New Mexico audit; and (2) the North Carolina audits.

-Posted on September 5, 2013, in "Single State Agency", Accountability, Behavioral health, DHHS, Division of Medical Assistance, Due process, Extrapolations, Fraud, Harassment, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, MCO, Media, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Fraud, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Mental Health, Mental Health Problems, Mental Illness, New Mexico, North Carolina, PCG, Post-Payment Reviews, Provider Medicaid Contracts, Public Consulting Group, Regulatory Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Audit, Behavioral health, DHHS, Division of Medical Assistance, DMA, Due process, Health care, Health care provider, Managed Care Organizations, MCO, Medicaid, Medicaid Audits, Mental health, New Mexico, North Carolina, PCG, Public Consulting Group, Secretary Squire, Tentative Notice of Overpayment.
+Posted on September 5, 2013, in "Single State Agency", Accountability, Behavioral health, Division of Medical Assistance, Due process, Extrapolations, Fraud, Harassment, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, MCO, Media, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Fraud, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, New Mexico, North Carolina, Post-Payment Reviews, Provider Medicaid Contracts, Public Consulting Group, Regulatory Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Audit, Behavioral health, Division of Medical Assistance, DMA, Due process, Health care, Health care provider, Managed Care Organizations, MCO, Medicaid, Medicaid Audits, Mental health, NC DHHS, New Mexico, North Carolina, PCG, Public Consulting Group, Secretary Squire, Tentative Notice of Overpayment.
 Bookmark the permalink.
 21 Comments.